-No, in the U.S. the land is subject to eminent domain by federal state and local governments.
+This is because the land is subject to eminent domain by federal state and local governments.

 8. What are the limited allodial title provisions in Nevada and Texas?

-Unfortunately, after June 13, 2005, the Nevada Legislature prohibited applications by property owners for allodial title.
+However, after June 13, 2005, the Nevada Legislature prohibited applications by property owners for allodial title.

 Today, obtaining an allodial title in Texas is no longer an option either.